| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 van den Brink, PJ, den Besten, PJ, bij de Vaate, A and ter Braak, CJF, 2009.
 Principal response curves technique for the analysis of multivariate biomonitoring time series.
 Environmental Monitoring and Assessment.
 152, 271-281. http://dx.doi.org/10.1007/s10661-008-0314-6

-The dataframe CPTNUT_phytoplankton
+The dataframe CPTNUT_phytoplankton contains the design

-contains the design and phytoplankton data from
+and phytoplankton data from

 the microcosm example of PRC from van den Brink & ter Braak (1998).
-In this experiment from van Donk et al. (1995),

-), each with
+chlorpyrifos application (cpf-nut), each with

-four cosms (replications) sampled 13 times (twice before nutrients where added and six times before the additional
+four cosms (replications) sampled 13 times (twice before nutrients where

-application of chorpyrifos).
-The phytoplankton data are counts and there are 26 species in total.
+The phytoplankton data are counts and

-character identifier for the sample.
+samples character identifier for the sample.

-treatment factor as in van den Brink & ter Braak (1998).
+van den Brink & ter Braak (1998).

-The levels are con
+The levels are con, nut and cpf-nut

 for the four control cosms,